prodigiousmaps/black-brine-lore/RPG_Knowledge_Base/02_Locations/Points_of_Interest/golden-gull.md

 overview: 'The Golden Gull is an upscale tavern nestled between warehouses and sea-captain estates in the Crosswater District.
-Known for its fine drink, softer lighting, and whispered dealings, it serves merchants, smugglers, and off-duty fleet officers looking for luxury without judgment.
+Known for its fine drink, softer lighting, and whispered dealings, it serves merchants, smugglers, and off-duty fleet officers looking for luxury without judgment.'

-  '
 appearance: 'Lanterns hang from curved brass arms, casting golden pools of light across polished wood and sea-glass windows.
 A mounted gull in mid-flight—wings spread and dipped in gold leaf—hangs from the ceiling.
-Sea breezes curl through tall shuttered windows.
+Sea breezes curl through tall shuttered windows.'

-  '
-role_in_society: 'The Golden Gull is where Crosswater''s deals are struck over clinking glasses and songs carry rumors farther than sails.
-It''s a favored neutral ground for mid-tier captains, council informants, and discreet power brokers.
-Spies, singers, and smooth-tongued fixers make it their haunt.
+role_in_society: 'The Golden Gull is where Crosswaters deals are struck over clinking glasses and songs carry rumors farther than sails.
+Its a favored neutral ground for mid-tier captains, council informants, and discreet power brokers.
+Spies, singers, and smooth-tongued fixers make it their haunt.'

-  '
 services:
 - Fine wines, rare spirits, and imported liqueurs
 - Private balcony rooms with soundproofing